iljapostnovs/VSCodeUI5Plugin/README.md

 ## UI5 Parser

 Main changes happened in whole parsing architecture.
 It was previously "one parser instance for everything", now there can be many.
 As a result, it is possible to have different project types in one folder/workspace, and every project might have its own configuration.
-For example,
+For example, it is possible now to have such funny things as JS app with TS library.

 ### Removed preference entries